 Qualified students are recruited for, admitted to and participate in all college programs without discrimination on the basis of race, color, sex, sexual orientation, religion, creed, national origin, age, veteran status, or disability.
 Johnson State College will provide reasonable accommodations to create equal opportunity for students with known disabilities.
-Please contact the director of admissions if auxiliary aid or service is needed to apply for admission.
+Please contact the ISC Learning Specialist in Academic Support Services (802-635-1264) if auxiliary aid or service is needed to apply for admission.
 Additionally, Johnson State College is committed to creating and maintaining an environment for work and study in which all members of the college community are free from all forms of sexual harassment.
 Johnson State College complies with state and federal laws related to equal opportunity and non-discrimination.
-Any questions or complaints about potential or perceived discrimination in violation of any state or federal law should be directed to Sharron Scott, Dean of Administration, Martinetti Hall (802-635-1207); or the Vermont State Colleges office of the Chancellor in Waterbury; or the Vermont office of the Attorney General; or the Equal Opportunity Employment Commision in Washington D.C.
-Please contact Sharron Scott, dean of administration, if auxiliary aid or service is needed to apply for admission of employment.
+Any questions or complaints about potential or perceived discrimination in violation of any state or federal law should be directed to Jo Ann Lamore, Assistant Academic Dean, Martinetti Hall (802-635-1243); or the Vermont State Colleges Office of the Chancellor in Waterbury; or the Vermont Office of the Attorney General; or the Equal Opportunity Employment Commision in Washington D.C.
+Please contact Bonnie Fairbanks, Director of Human Resources, if accommodations are needed to apply for admission of employment.

-U.S. Department of Education Requirements The United States Department of Education requires that annual statistics on campus crimes and students' continuation rates be made available to students and their families.
-Please contact the admissions office for this information.
+U.S. Department of Education Requirements

+The United States Department of Education requires that annual statistics on campus crimes and students' continuation rates be made available to students and their families.
+Please contact the Admissions Office for this information.